-- Access to data in the server's file and data locations.
-Common examples would be restricting access to particular folders to specified groups of users or setting reference data access to be "read-only". - Launching jobs can be restricted to particular groups of users.
-Settings for data import and export are available under the Core tasks section. - Access to the import/export directories.
-Directories on the server file system configured as import/export directories can have their access via the CLC Server restricted to certain groups of users.
+- Access to the CLC Server, described in section ??. - Access to data in the server's file and data locations, described in section 5.1. - Launching jobs can be restricted to particular groups of users.
+Settings for data import and export are available under the Core tasks section. - Access to import/export directories, described in section ??.